life-itself/developmentalspaces.org/content/what.md

 ## Preface: Centers more than boundaries

 In talking about the "what" of developmental spaces we emphasize that we prefer the metaphor of centers rather than boundaries.
 That is, we offer definitions as outlines of a *center* of a conceptual field for developmental spaces -- which a given concrete example is more or less close to.
-We are *not* aiming for rigid boundaries that allow for precise determinations e.g. that "this is" [a space] and "this is not".
+We are *not* aiming for rigid boundaries that allow for precise determinations e.g. that "this is" [a deliberately developmetnal space] and "this is not".

 ## Outlines

 ### From the 2021 essay

-The first sketch of a definition was in the [original essay](lhttps://lifeitself.org/blog/2021/10/05/deliberately-developmental-spaces-a-key-to-addressing-the-metacrisis):
+The first sketch of a definition was in the [original essay](https://lifeitself.org/blog/2021/10/05/deliberately-developmental-spaces-a-key-to-addressing-the-metacrisis):

 > Physically colocated groups together for a sustained period of time with a conscious engagement in multidimensional developmental praxis.